mytestingarena/Home-Reporting-system/README.md

 setup the site.

-copy the contexxt of the schema.sql file to the server. open mysql mysql -u root -p
+copy the context of the schema.sql file to the server. open mysql mysql -u root -p

 CREATE DATABASE house_info;

 CREATE USER 'username'@'localhost' IDENTIFIED BY 'your_strong_password';

 GRANT ALL PRIVILEGES ON house_info.* TO 'username'@'localhost';

 FLUSH PRIVILEGES;

 mysql -u your_db_user -p house_info < schema.sql